davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/9-custom-validation.md

 ## Form

 The [Form](./form) component accepts a `@validate` property, allowing you to define a callback function for custom form validation.
-This callback will be called for each field in the form.

 **Parameters**